 Two stand-out activities clearly top our list of things to do in Whanganui.
 First, we savoured the gentle meander of a riverboat cruise, then we walked through the Durie Hill tunnel, ascended the earthbound elevator, and climbed the Durie Hill viewing platform.

-Rounding out our list, we took a leisurely stroll around Virginia Lake, enjoyed the black-sand beaches, and wished we had more time to immerse ourselves in the vibrant hues of the local art scene.
-Though time was short, we did our best to capture the essence of Whanganui in this article.
+Rounding out our list, we took a leisurely stroll around Virginia Lake, enjoyed the black-sand beaches, explored some of the art galleries, and visited museums.

 Don’t have time to read the entire article?
 Here are the top five must-dos in Whanganui – with plenty more details on all of them below.